All Episodes

 Right.

-Um I know he's hurt in several incidents.
+I know he's hurt in several instances.

-I don't ask for show of hands, but I know everybody's saying we've been there, haven't done anything.
+I'm going to ask for a show of hands, but I know everybody's saying we've been there, haven't done anything, which I find extremely irritating.

-And I'm gonna tell you why.
+And I'm going to tell you why.

-Uh, Congress goes on for two years, and part of the reason I think that the storyline is that we haven't done much is because in part the president and others have said these early timelines about things need to be done by a certain point.
+And part of the reason I think that the storyline is that we haven't done much is because, in part, the president and others have set these early timelines about things need to be done by a certain point.

-Now our new president, of course, not been in this line of work before excessive expectations about how quickly things happen in the democratic process.
+Now, our new president has, of course, not been in this line of work before.

-And so part of the reason I think people feel like we're underperforming is because too many kind of artificial deadlines on uh unrelated to the reality of the complexity of legislating, may not have been fully understood, and of course, our political adversaries would be loved to say that any time.
+And so part of the reason I think people feel like we're underperforming is because too many kind of artificial deadlines, unrelated to the reality of the complexity of legislating, may not have been fully understood.

 So what I'm asking of you is to judge this Congress when it finishes.